How to Write Emails People Won’t Respond To: Give Them Homework

 Empathize with Your Email Recipient

 I own, as a partner or sole owner, 3 businesses.
-One of those has close to 30 people doing work for us, and another has me partnered with 2 folks in close proximity.
+One of those has dozens of people doing work for us, and another has me partnered with 2 folks in close proximity.
 With these two business, I have something like 20 regular client companies with different people working for them, and I don’t know how many prospects.

-This puts the number of people I need to be responsive to at something like 100, whether responding directly or delegating.
+This puts the number of people I potentially need to be responsive to at over 100, whether responding directly or delegating.
 If all of them needed a lot of things in a week, I would work well over 40 hours just responding to them.

 On top of this, I also have public-facing concerns.
 I have social media (though these increasingly broadcast only), a blog, blog comments, books, and more Slacks than I can keep track of.
 I’m a panelist on a podcast.
 Oh, and I also have friends and family.